Matter and forces near physical black holes: Tidal forces

 \section{Tidal forces}

 Curvature scalars are finite by construction at the apparent horizon of a PBH.
-However, the absence of these singularities (so-called p.p. singularities) does not rule out a weaker form of singular behaviour.
+However, the absence of these singularities (so-called parallel propagated or p.p. singularities, \cite{HE:73}) does not rule out a weaker form of singular behavior.
 In fact, the apparent horizon is a weakly singular surface\cite{DMT:22,MMT:22}.
 For example, it is possible to find a null tetrad where one of the Ricci spinors $\Phi_{00}$ or $\Phi_{22}$ diverge.
 The energy density is finite from the point of view of an infalling observer, geodesic or not, so long as $\dot r<0$.
-On the other hand, the energy density diverges in the proper frame of an outgoing test particle on a non-geodesic trajectory that approaches the outer apparent horizon.
+On the other hand, the energy density diverges in the proper frame of an outgoing test particle on a nongeodesic trajectory that approaches the outer apparent horizon.